crate/cratedb-guide/docs/integrate/pandas/tutorial-jupyter.md

 A Jupyter Notebook is an excellent environment for this project.
 It contains executable documents (the code) and human-readable documents (tables, figures, etc.) in the same place!

-I follow the [Jupiter Installation tutorial](https://jupyter.org/install.html) for the Notebook, which is quickly done with Python and the terminal command
+I follow the [Jupyter Installation tutorial](https://jupyter.org/install.html) for the Notebook, which is quickly done with Python and the terminal command
 `pip3 install notebook`
-and now I run the Notebook (using Jupyter 1.0.0) with the command `jupyter notebook`
+and now I run the Notebook with the command
+`jupyter notebook`

 Setup done!